CloseToZero/cl-tiger/README.md

 - Garbage Collection

-# How to compile and build a tiger program
+# How to compile and build a tiger source

 We compile a tiger source to an assembly file `tiger.asm/tiger.s`, then generate a CMake project including the assembly file `tiger.asm/tiger.s`